phax/ph-ubl/README.md

 #ph-ubl

 Java library for reading and writing UBL 2.0 and 2.1 documents.
+This is the successor of the phloc-ubl library.
 The following projects are related:

-  * phloc-ubl20 contains ONLY the generated JAXB files for UBL 2.0.
+  * [ph-ubl20](https://github.com/phax/ph-ubl20) contains ONLY the generated JAXB files for UBL 2.0.
-  * phloc-ubl20-codelists contains the generated enums for the UBL 2.0 codelists
+  * [ph-ubl20-codelists](https://github.com/phax/ph-ubl20-codelists) contains the generated enums for the UBL 2.0 codelists
-  * phloc-ubl21 contains ONLY the generated JAXB files for UBL 2.1
+  * [ph-ubl21](https://github.com/phax/ph-ubl21) contains ONLY the generated JAXB files for UBL 2.1
-  * phloc-ubl21-codelists contains the generated enums for the UBL 2.1 codelists
+  * [ph-ubl21-codelists](https://github.com/phax/ph-ubl21-codelists) contains the generated enums for the UBL 2.1 codelists
-  * phloc-ubl (this project) contains the glue that combines all these JAR files (e.g. UBL20Reader, UBL20Writer etc.)
+  * ph-ubl (this project) contains the glue that combines all these JAR files (e.g. UBL20Reader, UBL20Writer etc.)

 #Examples